FeroxFoxxo/DexterSlash/README.md

 ## 🤖 Discord

-If you are using a local deployed backend you have to define https://127.0.0.1:port/ and https://127.0.0.1:port/signin-discord as valid redirect in your Discord application settings.
+If you are using a local deployed backend you have to define https://localhost/signin-discord as valid redirect in your Discord application settings.